-- Everyone say one thing that inspires you about the Black shero you found out about, but don't say their name just yet.
+Think about the Black shero you've found out about.
+Everyone say one thing you think is brilliant about the person you've chosen, but don't say their name just yet.
 Listen to everyone else's points, do you think anyone picked the same person as you?
 Everyone reveal who you picked.
 Maybe no one picked the same person as you or several others did.
-Why do you think that might have happened? - Has anyone heard of Connie Mark?
+Why do you think that might have happened?

+Has anyone heard of Connie Mark?
 If so, share what you know.
 Choose someone to read her story out loud.
 You'll find her story at the end of this activity.
-Jot down any words or phrases that inspire you. - Connie spent her life trying to get the unheard and unrecognised stories told.
+Jot down any words or phrases that inspire you.

+Connie spent her life trying to get the unheard and unrecognised stories told.
 However, Connie's achievements were also overlooked.
 Chat about what you felt was unfair, and what inspired you about Connie's story.

 October is Black History Month in the UK, where people come together to recognise and celebrate the stories of amazing Black people who've shaped the country.
 These stories may have been forgotten about, never told or erased because of racism.
-Throughout the month, people take the time to find out stories of Black people who've made a difference to the country, and celebrate Black culture and history.
+Throughout the month, people take the time to find out stories of Black people who've made a difference to the country, and celebrate culture and history.